aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 If you wish to display the children's children of a specific category, use the URL that is provided by the **links[self]** key in the "included" section.

+!!! tip
+    To retrieve the whole category tree instead of just the children, use the [client/jsonapi/catalog/deep](../../config/client-jsonapi/catalog.md#deep) setting but beware: Allow retrieving all categories only if your category tree contains only a limited number of nodes!
+Otherwise, malicious users can easily create denial of service attacks!

 # Get products by category

 To get the products for a category, use the *f_catid* filter parameter: